Images Depict Mature Plants

 Snow Queen Oakleaf Hydrangea for Sale Online

-This flowering shrub should be planted in part shade for best results but this versatile beauty can tolerate full sun if needed.
-It typically grows 4-6 feet tall when planted in organically rich soil.
-This quercifolia hydrangea blooms on old wood so the buds will form for the next year at the end of the bloom season.
+The showy plant typically grows 4-6 feet tall when planted in organically rich soil.
+Additionally, the Snow Queen appreciates a well drained soil and pruning in early spring.
+This hydrangea also blooms on old wood, so the buds will form for the next year at the end of the bloom season.

 This exceptional fragrant shrub is native to the southeastern United States, where it is found growing along stream banks.
 It is equally stunning in a mixed border or woodland setting.
-I have found that Snow Queen Hydrangea is happiest when planted right at the edge of the woods just under the canopy of larger trees.
-If you want more information about planting the right hydrangea for your landscape, read our blog Choosing Hydrangeas for your Garden.
+Snow Queen Hydrangea are typically happiest when planted right at the edge of the woods just under the canopy of larger trees.

 |Mature Width:||5 to 6 Feet|